mportesdev/handpick/README.rst

 The ``pick`` function
 ---------------------

-The `pick`_ generator function performs the recursive traversal of a (presumably nested) data structure and applies the picking criteria provided in the form of a predicate function (see below for various examples).
+The `pick`_ generator function performs the recursive traversal of a nested data structure and picks all objects that meet certain criteria provided in the form of a predicate function.
 Picked objects are retrieved lazily by an iterator.

 Simple predicate functions